hardicd/gis_analyst_labs/module_8_well_surveys/readme.md

 2. Take a screen shot of the output shapefile plotted in QGIS.
 3. Now that you have an example of how to generate a shapefile from a well survey dataset, you can use this script to generate shapefiles for other well surveys.
 4. Download https://github.com/agilescientific/welly/blob/facad6342ad6b18dbabf89ce67ec345187765bdd/tutorial/data/P-130_deviation_survey.csv and generate a shapefile from this dataset following the same logic as above.
+5. This files does not have the same columns as the first .csv so you'll have to modify the script to adapt to this.
+You'll also need to assume a surface location of (-103.56732, 32.257778) Good Luck :)
-5. Take a screenshot of the output shapefile plotted in QGIS.
+6. Take a screenshot of the output shapefile plotted in QGIS.

 # Assessment: